Jerry-77/WHSTechNotes/journal.md

 # February 18, 2025

 For some reason I found it very interesting how easy it is to calculate a solvent's saturation.
 I always thought chemistry was very hard i now know it isint.
 Intrsing enough i did not learn this in my chem class i learned it on tick tok.

+# Febuary 28, 2025
+technology has major part to play in helping to briding generatinal diffrences in communication, as well as in sloving generatinaol issues at work.
+Platforms that facilitate communication, collaboration, and effcieny help connect up employees from across the generation divide.
+The use of slang can undermine the perceived professionalism of the speaker or writer.
+It can lead to misunderstadings or miscommunications